 Professor L: "Thank you for sending me the polar city images you have created.
 It may very well happen and soon."

-"As for James Lovelock and his predictions, he doesn't understand climate or
+Professor M: "As for James Lovelock and his predictions, he doesn't understand climate or

 physics.
 He only knows that doomsaying sells books, and he won't live to